lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 # At this rate the harvest was shaping up to be the bees knees...

-The men of Upper Vales would even brave the river crossing.
-All for one of their best delicacies -- honey ale.
-Why even the nearby Greenwood elves have been known to drop by on their way to Dimrill Dale.
+The men of Upper Vales would often travel a day's journey, crossing the Great River by way of the North Bridge.
+All for one of their best delicacies -- Honey Ale.
+Rumor is the expert Woodsmen are unwilling to use the sturdier Dwarvish Bridge to the South.
+Something about their crafts being unwelcome in those parts.
+Why even the nearby Greenwood Elves have been known to drop by on their way to Dimrill Dale.
+Though the Elves have never been willing to share what they use the honey for.

 _-- Somewhere in the Vale, where the bee's are blissfully unaware of the adventure this day will bring._